 That’s why things are referred to be uptown (in Finnish: yläkaupunki) or downtown (in Finnish: alakaupunki) in Jyväskylä.
 A local knows that uptown is somewhere close to the university.
 Downtown means the more commercial pedestrian district.

-Uptown, The Local Culture Hostel is a brand new boutique hostel in an old crown granary built in 1851.
+The Local Culture Hostel is a boutique hostel in an old crown granary built in 1851.
 The Local Culture lives up to its name and tells stories about Jyväskylä and Finland thus inviting the traveler to explore the Finnish lifestyle.

 The practical details include firm beds, quality beddings, a shelf over the bed for small things and a wall plug next to it.
 The hostel also has private bedrooms for couples.

-Teeleidi is in an astonishing wooden palace by Lars Sonck.
+This tea room takes up an entire wooden villa by Lars Sonck, a famous Finnish architect.
 His other works include President’s Summer Residence (in Finnish: Kultaranta) and famous churches in Helsinki, Turku, and Tampere.

 Jyväskylä is easy to reach.
 It is a major city and has excellent bus, train and flight connections.